snabbco/snabb/src/program/l2vpn/README.md

 the `require` will be passed to the `confi.app()` API call to create an instance of the driver.

-The `config` table is passed as argument to the constructor of the driver module.
+The `config` will be evaluated as a Lua expression which is passed as argument to the constructor of the driver module.
 It is driver-specific.
 For a physical interface, it will typically include at least the PCI address, for example

 ```
-config = { pciaddr = "0000:03:00.0" }
+config "{ pciaddr = '0000:03:00.0' }"

 ```